learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 # Completing our Counter Application

-## Objectives
+## Learning Goals

-In this lesson, you will learn the following:

-- How to allow a user to execute the dispatch function by attaching dispatch to event listeners.
+- Dispatch an action in response to a user event

-- The Redux flow.
+## Instructions

 Use `src/reducer.js` to follow along.
 The file is already set up in `index.html`, so if you run `open index.html`, any code in `src/reducer.js` will execute.